-*Additional e-mail addresses are $2.50 each. **Additional mail storage is available for $5.00 per 5 MB block.
-Speeds are not guaranteed and may vary by customer location, websites accessed, Internet congestion and customer equipment.
+*Additional e-mail addresses are $2.50 each. **Additional mail storage is available for $5.00 per 5 MB block. ***Availability and speeds are not guaranteed and may vary by customer location, websites accessed, Internet congestion and customer equipment.

 The SNAP marks are registered trademarks and are used under license.

 TERMS AND CONDITIONS OF USEBy executing this agreement, or by logging on to www.ftcweb.net and/or by using SnapNet Internet services, you agree to be bound by the terms, expectations and conditions set forth herein at all times.
 Failure to act in accordance with such terms, expectations and conditions shall result in the immediate cancellation of your service, as well as possible legal action by the Company to recover any and all damages directly or indirectly incurred by the Company because of such failure by you.

 FTC ACCEPTABLE USE POLICYYou may use your SnapNet account for communications, research, public relations, education, and entertainment.
 This statement describes certain uses which are consistent with the purposes of SnapNet and the Internet.
 It is not intended to exhaustively list all such possible uses or abuses.
 We expect our subscribers to respect the culture and civility of communication and discourse on or through the Internet.
 We expect our subscribers to maintain respect for privacy, legal issues, and courtesy to other Internet users and network resources.

 ETHICAL GUIDELINESWe expect you to and you agree to:

 1.Obey all federal and state laws regarding your use of the Internet and information obtained or transmitted through the Internet.

 2.Respect the ownership of information including copyright and license agreements.